 Moses uses a question to emphasize that Yahweh is the only God with the power to do the works he has done.
 If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "for there is no god ... acts."
 (See: Rhetorical Question) in heaven or in earth These two extremes together mean "anywhere."
-(See: Merism) ULT 24 'O Lord Yahweh, you have begun to show your servant your greatness and your strong hand; for what god is there in heaven or in earth that can do the same works as you have done, and the same mighty acts?
+(See: Merism) ULT 24 'My Lord Yahweh, you have begun to show your servant your greatness and your strong hand.
+Which god {is} in heaven or in earth that does works as your works and as your mighty deeds?
 UST 24 Yahweh our Lord, you have merely begun to show me that you are very great and to show me the powerful things that you can do.
 There is certainly no god in heaven or on earth who can do the powerful things that you have done. beyond the Jordan Alternate translation: "west of the Jordan River."
 When Moses spoke these words to Yahweh, he was east of the Jordan River in Moab.
-ULT 25 Let me go over, I beg you, and see the good land that is beyond the Jordan, that good hill country, and also Lebanon.'
+ULT 25 Let me cross, please, and see the good land that {is} across the Jordan, that good hill {country}, and Lebanon.'
 UST 25 So please allow me to cross the Jordan River and to see the good land on the east side, the beautiful hill country and the mountains in Lebanon.'
 General Information:

 Moses continues telling the people of Israel what happened in the past.
 Yahweh was angry with me because of you This refers to when Moses disobeyed what Yahweh told him to do because Moses was angry with the people of Israel.
 See how you translated this in Deuteronomy 1:37.
-(See: Assumed Knowledge and Implicit Information) ULT 26 But Yahweh was angry with me because of you; he did not listen to me.
-Yahweh said to me, 'Let this be enough for you-speak no more to me about this matter: UST 26 But Yahweh was angry with me because of what your ancestors had done, so he would not pay attention to me.
+(See: Assumed Knowledge and Implicit Information) ULT 26 But Yahweh was angry with me because of you, and he did not listen to me.
+And Yahweh said to me, 'Enough for you-you shall not continue speaking to me again on this matter.
+UST 26 But Yahweh was angry with me because of what your ancestors had done, so he would not pay attention to me.
 Instead, he said, 'That is enough talk from you!
 Do not talk to me about that again!
 Pisgah See how you translated this is in Deuteronomy 3:17. lift up your eyes The words "lift up your eyes" are an idiom that means look.
-Alternate translation: "look" (See: Idiom) ULT 27 go up to the top of Pisgah and lift up your eyes westward, northward, southward, and eastward; look with your eyes, for you will not go over the Jordan.
+Alternate translation: "look" (See: Idiom) ULT 27 Go up the top of Pisgah and lift up your eyes westward and northward and southward, and eastward.
+And look with your eyes, for you will not cross this Jordan.
 UST 27 You will climb up to the top of Mount Pisgah and look toward the west and to the east, toward the north and to the south.
 You must look at it all carefully, because you will not cross the Jordan River to see the land from there.
 General Information: